An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 Joint or individual annuity

 You can use savings to buy an annuity in joint names.
-This allows income splitting for tax purposes.
 If you or your partner dies, the survivor has ownership and access to the funds.
+A joint annuity also allows income splitting for tax purposes between partners.
+This may offer a tax advantage if one has a lower marginal tax rate.

-If you use a super lump sum to buy an annuity, it can only be in the name of the person who 'owns' the super.
+If you use your super to buy an annuity, the annuity can only be in the name of the person who 'owns' the super.

 Income from an annuity

-You decide the payment amount you receive when you buy the annuity.
-Your annuity income can increase each year by a fixed percentage, or indexed with inflation.
+For a conventional annuity, you decide the payment amount you receive at the time you buy it.
+Your annuity income can increase each year by a fixed percentage or indexed with inflation.

 You can choose to be paid monthly, quarterly, half-yearly or yearly.